01 of 17

 15 of 17

 St. John's Wort

 St. John's Wort, Hypericum perforatum, is now known as an over-the-counter treatment for mild depression.
-But for many years the whole plant of the common St. John's Wort, which can be found in almost every country, was gathered to create red dye.
+But for many years the plant that can be found in almost every country was gathered to create red dye.

 It is a perennial plant with extensive, creeping rhizomes.
 Its stems are erect and the leaves are yellow-green.
 The flowers have five petals and are bright yellow with conspicuous black dots.
 The flowers appear between late spring and early to mid-summer.

 The whole plant must be soaked in isopropyl alcohol (rubbing alcohol) to create a red dye bath.Continue to 16 of 17 below.